 You can also make your partner do tasks to earn your attention.
 You can always tell your partner about this beforehand by saying something like, “You know, I think I’m too easy on you.
 I need to make you work a little harder to get into my pants.
 Maybe tomorrow I’ll make you really earn it.”

 Or you can do it in the moment.
 When you and your partner are both at home, for example, secretly slip into a sexy outfit.
 When your partner sees you, say something like, “Before you get to play with me, I have a few things I need you to do.”

 Sex positions can be another great way to play around with dominance.
 You don’t need to physically overpower your partner when you’re dominating them, but plenty of positions let you be in control of the movement.
 Try cowgirl or reverse cowgirl.
 If your partner starts trying to take the lead, stop and say, “No, I’m in control here.
 You be still.”
 Another idea: Have your partner lie flat on their back and straddle their face.
 Talk about a power move.

 Another hot way to be dominant is to take control of your partner’s orgasmic timing.
 You can go down on them, and once you feel them starting to get close, stop.
 Say something like, “I don’t think I’m going to let you do that just yet.”
 Then take a break and give them a few minutes to cool off.
 Repeat as many times as you dare.

-If you have a hard time being naturally dominant, you can always try playing a different persona.
-Maybe there’s a character from a book or movie that you both love.
+If you have a hard time being naturally dominant, you can always try playing a different persona, like a character from a book or movie that you both love.
 Or you can simply pretend to be a dominatrix.
-Roleplaying can make it much easier to channel that dominant energy.
-You can tell your partner about your new alter ego in the moment, or you can send them a text letting them know there will be a special guest later that evening.
+Role-playing can make it much easier to channel that dominant energy — you can tell your partner about your new alter ego in the moment, or you can send them a text letting them know there will be a special guest later that evening.